 The fundamental analysis of FedEx’s report indicated stagnant revenue despite increased expenses.
 Transportation costs rose by 5% to 5.27 billion USD, and business optimisation costs increased by 22% to 128 million USD.
 As a result, net income declined from 1.16 billion to 0.89 billion USD.
 Analysts’ forecasts were not met: revenue was expected to be 360 million USD higher (21.96 billion USD), and earnings per share were projected at 4.86 USD, above the actual 3.60 USD.
 Following the report’s release, FedEx stock plunged by over 15%.

 If the logistics company shows no revenue growth, this may indicate a slowdown in the US economy.
-Additional pressure came from a 0.50% Federal Reserve interest rate cut, which may suggest the peak of economic growth.
+Additional pressure came from a 0.50% interest rate cut by the Federal Reserve, which may suggest the peak of economic growth.

 FedEx’s outlook for the fiscal year 2025 was cautious, with revenue expected to rise moderately and the EPS forecast lowered from 18.25–20.25 USD to 17.90–18.90 USD.